capitalpb/advent_of_code_2023/README.md

 storing the locations of galaxies and not dealing with the entire grid was good enough to keep the performance down.

+## Day 14

+The first part was simple enough.
+Adding in the 3 remaining tilt methods for star 2 was also simple enough, and worked just how I figured it would.
+Tried the brute force solution first, but realized it was going to take a ridiculous amount of time and went back to figure out an algorithm.
+It was simple enough to guess that it would hit a point where it just repeats infinitely, but actually coding out the math to extrapolate that took way more time than I want to admit.
+Not sure why I struggled with it so much, but after some pen and paper mathing, I essentially got there.
+Ended up having to subract `1` from this calculation, and either I'm just missing something or am way too tired, because I don't know why it's one less than what I thought it would be, but it works so who am I to complain.

 ## Day 15

 This was a fun one.
 I don't have much to say - I had an idea almost immediately